5 takeaways from the abortion pill case before the U.S. Supreme Court

 The case “seems like a prime example of turning what could be a small lawsuit into a nationwide legislative assembly on an FDA rule or any other federal government action,” said Gorsuch.

 Normally when a court issues an injunction about a government policy it only applies to the individuals or groups in the case.
-But in recent years a growing number of justices on lower courts have issued “universal injunctions,” blocking federal regulations.
+But in recent years a growing number of justices on lower courts have issued “universal injunctions,” blocking federal regulations nationwide.

 Gorsuch noted that there have been roughly 60 such rulings in the last four years.